On the Structural Dimension of Sliced Inverse Regression: Discussions

 \section{Discussions}

-We have provided a complete characterization of the minimax rate for sufficient dimension reduction (SDR) under multiple-index models.
-Our theory encompasses a broad scenario: the generalized signal-to-noise ratio (gSNR) may approach $0$, the covariance matrix $\bS$ is unknown, and, most importantly, the structural dimension $d$ can be large.
-We established the matching upper bounds and lower bounds on the minimax risk for estimating the central space, addressing both the ordinary scaling and the high-dimensional scaling separately.
-To the best of our knowledge, this paper is the first attempt to investigate the minimax rate in SDR where the structural dimension $d$ can grow along with the sample size $n$.
+In this paper, we study the performance of sliced inverse regression (SIR) for sufficient dimension reduction (SDR) under a multiple-index model where the structural dimension $d$ diverges.
+We demonstrate that the generalized signal-to-noise ratio (gSNR), defined as $\lambda_{d}=\lambda_{d}(\Cov\left[\bbE(\boldsymbol{X}\mid Y)\right]$, tends to decay exponentially fast as $d$ grows, and we prove that the minimax risk for estimating the central space is lower bounded by $C\frac{dp}{n\lambda_d}$ for some constant $C>0$.
+Our results quantify the intrinsic difficulty of SDR in terms of $d$ and $\lambda_d$; in particular, to guarantee a prescribed accuracy level, the number of samples required grows rapidly with $d$.
+To our knowledge, this is the first theoretical explanation of the empirically observed poor performance of SIR when $d$ is large.

+Our theory on the decay rate of gSNRs contains two parts.
+First, we prove that if the link function $f$ of the multiple-index model is sampled from a Gaussian process, then with high probability, the gSNR is bounded by $O(e^{-\theta d})$ for some $\theta>0$.
+Our proof involves a novel analysis of the conditional mean $\bbE(\vX\mid Y=y, f)$, which is related to the study of level sets of Gaussian processes.
+This result suggests that the gSNR generally tends to decay fast as $d$ grows, which has been empirically observed.
+Second, we prove that for any link function, the gSNR is bounded by $O(\log d/d)$, though this bound is rarely attained unless the link function is deliberately constructed.

-The results in the current paper are different from the ones in \cite{lin2021optimality}.
-First, the upper bound result in the earlier paper imposed more restrictive conditions on the covariance matrix $\bS$: either it had to be the identity matrix or it had to satisfy a technical condition involving the index matrix $\vB$, which is hard to verify (see Equation (28) therein).
-In our study, we only assume that the largest and the smallest eigenvalues of $\bS$ are bounded.
-Second, the minimax rate results for multiple-index models in the earlier paper had certain limitations: the structural dimension $d$ had a fixed upper bound, and the gSNR was required to be bounded away from $0$ by a fixed constant.
-The authors speculated a more general result that relaxed the constraint on the gSNR, but it relied on a conjecture that had not yet been proven.
-In contrast, the minimax rate results in our study not only allow $d$ to grow but also allow the gSNR to approach $0$.
-Besides, our results are also different from the ones in \cite{tan2020sparse}, who considered Gaussian mixture models and required $d$ to be fixed.
-Our minimax rates have a clear advantage as they are applicable to a wider range of situations and they highlight the crucial roles of the structural dimension and the gSNR in SDR problems.
-In conjunction with the empirical observation that gSNR tends to decay rapidly as $d$ grows, we provide a theoretical explanation for the underperformance of the SIR method when $d$ is large.
+Our minimax lower bounds are very different from existing ones.
+The result in \cite{lin2021optimality} has certain limitations since it requires the structural dimension $d$ to be bounded above and the gSNR to be bounded away from $0$.
+In contrast, our results not only allow $d$ to grow but also allow the gSNR to approach $0$.
+Besides, our results are also different from those of \cite{tan2020sparse}, which considered Gaussian mixture models and required $d$ to be fixed.
+Compared to previous results, our minimax lower bounds highlight the crucial roles of the structural dimension and the gSNR in SDR problems.